WWF trademark dispute: 2002 Court of Appeal ruling

 On February 27, 2002, the Court of Appeal dismissed the Federation's challenge to the High Court of Justice's decision.
 However, the Federation was granted a stay by the Court of Appeal, this meaning the ruling in August 2001 could be put on hold to allow time for the Federation to seek other appeal options.
 The Federation announced on the same day that it would petition the House of Lords for an appeal.

 On May 6, 2002, the Federation issued a statement, announcing that it would rebrand from World Wrestling Federation (WWF) to World Wrestling Entertainment (WWE).
 In the same statement, Linda McMahon, CEO for WWE, said that the rebranding allowed for the company to emphasize its focus on entertainment, and the company also launched its "Get the F Out!" marketing campaign.
 The former WWF "scratch" logo was amended to omit the "F" (displaying as just "WW").
 On June 10, 2002, the House of Lords officially refused WWE's appeal petition.

-From this point, WWE would be able to still use the original WWF "block" logo in some contexts, as well as the term "World Wrestling Federation" (for example, the 2010 "Old School" episode of Raw used the WWF block logo fully intact, although overhead banners and the ring apron still used the term "World Wrestling Entertainment"), but would be prohibited from using the "WWF" initials going forward, as well as the WWF "scratch" logo introduced at Survivor Series 1997.
-In any archival footage released outside of the United Kingdom, WWE would have to mute any "WWF" spoken references and censor the former WWF "scratch" logo, as well as any "WWF" typefaces.
+From this point, aspects of the 1994 agreement would still be upheld, including the ability for WWE to still be able to use the original WWF "block" logo, and the "World Wrestling Federation" term.
+However, WWE would be prohibited from using the "WWF" initials, as well as the WWF "scratch" logo introduced at Survivor Series 1997.
+To prevent further legal disputes, in most cases, WWE censored archival footage by muting spoken references of the "WWF" initials, censoring the former WWF "scratch" logo and any "WWF" typefaces.

+“If the Federation wanted to develop a worldwide trade, whether through the Internet or any other means, the letters WWF were a very risky base on which to build it.
+When it established its website, it was, or should have been, fully aware of that fact.
+The costs of ‘rebranding’ now, after some five years of development, are entirely attributable to its own decision to take that risk.
+The scratch logo may be less significant in itself, but it was part of the same strategy.
+It was likewise a clear breach of the agreement, and the risks were apparent.”